study guides for every class

 5 Must Know Facts For Your Next Test

-4. Roosevelt's New Deal faced criticism from both conservatives, who believed it expanded government too much, and liberals, who argued it did not go far enough in addressing social issues.
+3. The New Deal faced opposition from both conservatives, who believed it expanded government power too much, and progressives, who felt it did not go far enough in addressing economic inequalities.

 Review Questions

-• Evaluate the effectiveness of Roosevelt's New Deal in bringing about economic recovery during the Great Depression.
+• Evaluate the effectiveness of key New Deal programs such as the Civilian Conservation Corps (CCC) and Works Progress Administration (WPA) in addressing unemployment during the Great Depression.